fragcomms/discordbot/README.md

 2. Install the python dependencies by doing `python3 -m venv ./src/commands/voice/networking/.venv`
     1. Then after that, do `./src/commands/voice/networking/.venv/bin/pip3 install -r ./src/commands/voice/networking/requirements.txt`
 3. Replace the .env variables `GUILD_ID` and `CHANNEL_ID` with your respective IDs.
 This is optional.
+4. Invite the Discord bot to a test server using this link:
-4. Start up the discord bot by running: `npm run dev`
+5. Start up the discord bot by running: `npm run dev`
-5. Join a voice channel on the Discord server that you invited the bot to.
+6. Join a voice channel on the Discord server that you invited the bot to.
-6. Run `/join` in a text channel that the bot has access to.
+7. Run `/join` in a text channel that the bot has access to.
-7. Run `/record` in a text channel that the bot has access to.
+8. Run `/record` in a text channel that the bot has access to.
-8. Now, talk for about ~5 seconds.
+9. Now, talk for about ~5 seconds.
 You will now see a lot of debug messages on the terminal!
 Congrats, everything is set up!

 ## Bot Command List
 `/join` - Bot joins the voice channel you are currently in.